Contractor Education

 What happens when tools are stolen

-Tool theft often happens from vehicles, job sites, garages, or storage units.
-Many contractors assume replacement will be simple, but claims are frequently denied or capped because the tools were used for work and not having the correct insurance coverage in place.
+Tool theft often occurs from vehicles, job sites, garages, or storage units.
+Replacement is rarely simple.
+Claims are frequently denied or capped when tools are used for work and the correct coverage is not in place.

 Personal Lines Policies